-There are a number of risks, uncertainties and other important factors, many of which are beyond the Company's control, that could cause our actual results to differ materially from those expressed as forward-looking statements in this report, including the risk factors discussed under the heading "Risk Factors" under ITEM 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2017 and the risks identified in ITEM 1A of this Report.
-There may be other factors that may cause our actual results to differ materially from the forward-looking statements.
+There are a number of risks, uncertainties and other important factors, many of which are beyond the Company's control, that could cause our actual results to differ materially from those expressed as forward-looking statements in this report, including the risk factors discussed under the heading "Risk Factors" under ITEM 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2017 and the risks, if any, identified in ITEM 1A of Part II of this Report.
+In addition, there may be other factors that may cause our actual results to differ materially from the forward-looking statements.